coateds/DevOpsOnWindows/InstallationNotes.md

 * Customize terminal to PowerShell

 # Explanations and Process Details
-## Chocolatey
-It is now possible to use Chocolatey to install the latest version of PowerShell, so we will start there.
-At this time, the latest version seems to be 5.1

 ## PowerShell
 PowerShell can be customized and configured to the be the main shell for DevOps on Windows, but first it must be upgraded to version (WMF) 5 or higher.
 Among other things, this is required to interact with and help install the NuGet package manager.
 So the first step is upgrade PowerShell from version 4 to 5 or higher.
 Then use find-module/install-module to install a PowerShell/Git customization module.
 During this installation, NuGet will get fully installed.